myMalaysiabooks - insider guide to Malaysia and Singapore

 Penang International Airport

 Penang International Airport is located at Bayan Lepas on the island of Penang.
-The best way to get to and out of the airport is by taxi or car as the airport is only about 20km from the city centr of George Town.
+The best way to get to and out of the airport is by taxi or car as the airport is only about 20km from the city Flying by Air Asiacentre of George Town.
 Taxis, buses and limousines are available between the airport and various destinations on Penang Island.
-Buses passes right at the doorstep of the airport, that take you to the city centre and also the ferry jetty terminal.
+Buses passes right at the doorstep of the airport, that take you to the city centre and also the ferry terminal /jetty .
 Counters for taxis and car rentals are located at the arrival hall, to your right, after you pass the glass exit (after the custom check point).
 Taxis and limousines operate on a coupon system where fares are fixed according to the zone your destination is located.

 Airlines flying to Penang